WALK THE WALK:

 You can join us for one workshop, or join us for all of them.
 And if you stick with us, you can become a part of a collaborative cohort creating work in community collaboration.

 Walk the Walk’s first workshop was held on March 31st for Transgender Day of Visibility.
 It was tender, playful, and deep — and reminded us how powerful it is to be in a space solely for and with our community.
-We’re excited for Walk the Walk 2.0 in June.

 The long-term goal is to create a rousing, light-shedding community theatre performance, presented at a main stage, that weaves and incorporates the voices, art, and interdisciplinary contributions of the Walk the Walk cohort within the vision of Invertigo’s artistic leadership.